Skip to main content

 • Client meetings and communication: 2-3 hours/month (stays human)

-• Strategy and planning: 1-2 hours/month (stays human, arguably more important)
+• Strategy and planning: 1-2 hours/month (stays human, and there’s now time to actually do it well)

-A 5-person agency running AI-assisted production can handle the same client load as a 15-person manual agency.
+A 5-person agency with the production layer handled can deliver the same client load that would require 12-15 people under the manual model.
 Same revenue.
 One-third the headcount.
-The math compounds.

 What to automate vs. what stays human.